 The roll quality is heavily dependent on the roll material, its composition, and its microstructure.
 However the following two factors influence roll quality very much.

 Roll hardness – Hardness of the material of a roll is to be optimum.
 Higher hardness improves wear resistance but increases the risk of roll failure.
 Higher hardness also creates issues during machining and grinding of the rolls.
 It is not a fact that everything improves in the roll if hardness is higher.
 In fact opposite is valid.

 Residual stresses – Residual stress act as a pre-stress and has a high impact on the strength of the roll.
 Compression stresses increase the fatigue strength, reduce crack propagation and reduce shear stress at the roll barrel surface as well as work hardening.
 Tensile residual stresses can cause roll breakage.
 Compression and tensile residual stresses in a roll compensate each other over the roll cross section.
 The right level of residual stresses (high compression versus low tensile) is to be controlled.

 The failure of the rolls can be due to any or combination of the following reasons.

-- Fire cracks – A fire crack pattern on the surface of rolls used for hot rolling with water cooling is very common.
-Fire cracks may be initial cracks which can develop into deeper cracks and spalls.
+Fire cracks – Fire cracks are thermo-shock cracks which form under a very sharp cooling rate on the roll surface.
+A fire crack pattern on the surface of rolls used for hot rolling with water cooling is very common.
+Fire cracks can be initial cracks which can develop into deeper cracks and spalls.

-- Wear – Roll wear depends on roll material, chemical composition and microstructure.
+Wear – The roll wear takes place mainly at the areas of highest friction, which is between the roll and the material being rolled.
+Roll wear is normally not uniformly distributed on the barrel on one end to the other.
+Roll wear depends on roll material, its chemical composition and microstructure.
 The wear of the roll decreases with an increased content of hard carbides.